PaulR1209/full_stack_fitness/README.md

 ## Marketing Strategy

-The primary marketing strategy for this website revolves around building and engaging a community through social media.
-Currently, the following approach is being utilized:
+The primary marketing strategy for this website revolves around building and engaging a community through social media and email marketing.
+The current approach includes:

 ### Facebook Page